azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Niki %}
   <th>*(...Even when it came to my "personalized outfit"<sup>[1]</sup>.
-I kept talking about cooking only because it's something I love and am interested in.
-I couldn't think up of any ideas.
+I kept talking about cooking, only because it's something I love and am interested in.
+I couldn't think of any ideas.
 This time I really want to come up with my own ideas without Nee-san's help, even if it's just a bit.)*</th>
 {% endbubble %}

 {% bubble Niki %}